-The Certificate in Sport and Recreation will give students the opportunity to gain skills and knowledge for further study or for their future career.
-The certificate is a fast entry for Year 13 students who did not get UE at school to staircase into the degree.
-Build up skills of academic writing, computer literacy and time management, while also developing coaching, goal setting and team work skills along with communication skills.
+The Certificate in Sport and Recreation is your opportunity to gain skills and knowledge for further study towards your future career.
+The certificate is a direct entry for Year 13 students who didn't get UE at school and want to staircase into the Bachelor of Sport and Recreation.
+Build up skills of academic writing, computer literacy and time management, while developing coaching, goal setting, teamwork and communication skills.

 Programme Code: AK3761

 Duration: ½ year full-time / 1 year part-time